Blatter wins fifth FIFA term as challenger concedes

 “In general, of course we are pleased with the result.
 Russia was backing Blatter.
 We also believe... much needs to be done to change football,” Mutko said.

-Qatar on Friday issued a further defense of its bid and said it would carry on with plans to stage the 2022 event.
+Qatar on Friday issued a further defence of its bid and said it would carry on with plans to stage the 2022 event.

 Many of Blatter’s opponents have spoken of steps they can take against him.
 English Football Association chairman Greg Dyke, who has suggested that England might back a possible boycott of the 2018 World Cup, said FIFA’s crisis was not over.